 “It doesn’t get much greener than essential oils: when used correctly, they are among Mother Nature’s most potent remedies.”

 A simple tummy massage helps most digestive woes.

 1 drop melissa

-A child suffering from a headache, sleeplessness or overexertion will find relief in a cool compress of lavender placed on the forehead.
+A child suffering from a headache, sleeplessness, or overexertion will find relief in a cool compress of lavender placed on the forehead.
 Frankincense used in a vaporizer or as a massage oil is safe and effective for respiratory congestion or infection, even for infants.
-Other safe essential oils for children include mandarine, marjoram, neroli, jasmine and petitgrain.
-Treat a fever, measles, chicken pox or mumps with a tea of yarrow, catnip, peppermint and elder flower; ginger with a touch of lemon juice is also effective.
-The soreness of mumps is relieved by syrups and gargles made from teas of thyme, rosemary or sage.
-Antiviral oils of melissa and bergamot have proven effective against the mumps and chicken-pox viruses.
+Other safe essential oils for children include mandarine, marjoram, neroli, jasmine, and petitgrain.
+Treat a fever, measles, chickenpox, or mumps with a tea of yarrow, catnip, peppermint, and elderflower; ginger with a touch of lemon juice is also effective.
+The soreness of mumps is relieved by syrups and gargles made from teas of thyme, rosemary, or sage.
+Antiviral oils of melissa and bergamot have proven effective against mumps and chicken-pox viruses.
 (If you use melissa, be sure it is the real thing and not citronella or lemongrass; these don’t have the same healing properties.)
-Use these essential oils in a steam or make a tea from the herbs.
+Use these essential oils in steam or make a tea from the herbs.
 For teething pain, give chamomile tea and rub the gums with a little diluted clove oil on your finger.

-The following formula may be used for swollen tonsils, mumps and other lymphatic swelling in the neck area:
+The following formula may be used for swollen tonsils, mumps, and other lymphatic swellings in the neck area:

 2 cups warm purified water

 8 drops lavender essential oil

 Mix the water with the essential oil.
 While the water is still warm, soak a soft cloth, preferably flannel, in the water and wring it out.
 Wrap the cloth around the neck.
 Cover with a towel to hold in the heat.
 Remove before it gets cold.
 Repeat as many times as you wish.